 - Mini bagels

 - Tortillas or tortilla chips

 - Salami slices

 What crackers go with a cheese ball?

 Because a cheeseball is firmer, you will want to use a thicker cracker (and avoid the thin water crackers, which will break easily).

 - Bagel chips

 How many days ahead can I make a cheese ball?

-You can make a cheese ball at last 5 days ahead of time before you decorate it (or coat it in nuts, etc.).
+Can you make ahead snowman cheese ball?
+You can make a cheese ball at least 5 days ahead of time before you decorate it (or coat it in nuts, etc.).
 A couple of hours before serving, remove from refrigerator and decorate and then refrigerate again until ready to use.

 How long do cheese balls last?